 Potential causes include allergies, bacterial infections, and non-allergic vasomotor irritants such as medications or hormones or physical environment.
 Symptoms include sore throat, cough, congestion headached and rhinorrhea or runny nose.

 If you think you may suffer from rhinitis, you should speak with your doctor, and discuss steps to reduce the symptoms of this condition.
 Treatments for rhinitis will depend on the cause and severity of your rhinitis and can be determined with your physician.

 The sinuses are air-filled cavities that surround the nose and nasal passages.
 If these passages become inflamed, fluid can build up, and interfere with the drainage of mucus in the sinuses.
 This condition is called sinusitis.
 The sinus inflammation can be caused by infections from a virus, bacteria or fungus.
 A deviated nasal septum or other blockages can cause sinus infections and may be develop either acute or chronic sinusitis.

 SINUSITIS TREATMENT OPTIONS

 Symptoms lasting more than 10 days are usually associated with Acute Sinusitis

 Symptoms lasting more than 12 weeks or recurring multiple times within a year are considered Chronic Sinusitis.
-Your Houston ENT & Allergy doctor may use x-rays, CT Scan, and other tests to determine if you have Sinusitis.
+A Houston ENT & Allergy doctor in your area may use x-rays, CT Scan, and other tests to determine if you have Sinusitis.
 Treatment of sinusitis depends on the cause, and may include medications, self-care and prescriptions.
 Other treatment options for recurring or chronic sinus complications may be needed.
 If left untreated, sinusitis can lead to more serious infections or complications due to the proximity to the brain and other areas of the head.